takamoso/cluestack/README.md

   - [Base64 Image Encoder](https://www.base64-image.de/) - Optimize your images and convert them to base64 online.
 Drag & Drop your files, copy to clipboard with a click and use the result in HTML and CSS.
   - [vectormaker](https://vectormaker.co/) - Convert images to SVG vectors, PNG-to-SVG Vectors.
 Vectormaker outlines your pixel based images and turns them into colored SVG vector files.
   - [PicWish](https://picwish.com/jp/remove-background) - Free photo and image background cropping online tool.
 It automatically recognizes the background of an image or photo and neatly removes it and makes it transparent; based on AI technology, it crops almost everything with high accuracy, including people, products, animals, logos, watermarks, watermarks, etc.
+- Mockup
+  - [BrowserFrame](https://browserframe.com/) - Browser Frame is a free tool that helps you wrap screenshots in different browser frames.
+Supports Chrome, Firefox, Safari, and more.
 - Font
   - [Fallback Font Generator](https://screenspan.net/fallback) - Reduce Cumulative Layout Shift (CLS) by adjusting web fonts and system font fallbacks using @font-face.
 - Performance